spham395/05-Python-Programming/chapter2/strings.md

+# Strings

+---

+###### Reference: [Strings](https://docs.python.org/2.7/tutorial/introduction.html#strings)

 # What is a sequence object?

-###### Reference: [Strings](https://docs.python.org/2.7/tutorial/introduction.html#strings)

 A sequence object is a container of items accessed via index.
 Text strings are technically sequence objects.